-It has probably happened to all of us at some time in our lives.
-The world can feel like it’s going 1 million miles a minute and you’re left in the dust.
-Whether work is is dragging you down and causing fatigue or something else in your personal life is causing stress, you’re not alone.
+At some point in all of our lives, it can feel like the world is going a million miles a minute and you’re left in the dust.
+Whether work is dragging you down and causing fatigue or something else in your personal life is bringing stress, you’re not alone.

 At any one time, there are probably a host of different thoughts swirling around in your mind.
 Mind mapping can help you by allowing you to brainstorm your thoughts without a particular order or structure in a visual form.

 Using the app, you can quickly and easily organize, prioritize, and generate new thoughts.
 There are a number of tools to create a map including different themes, styles, colors, and icons.
-It’s also possible to collaborate with others to create a mind map in real time.
+It’s also possible to collaborate with others to create a mind map in real-time.

-Download: Ambi Pro for iOS ($1.99)
+Download: Dark Noise for iOS ($3.99)

 Although ambient noise helps some people relax, it can annoy others.
 If you’re looking for something different, try the relaxation app Calm.

 While it’s a great meditation app for beginners, there are also a number of options for more advanced users.
-The guided meditations sessions are available in different lengths from 3 to 25 minutes.
+The guided meditations sessions are available in different lengths from three to 25 minutes.
 Some of the different topics include managing stress, happiness, gratitude, self-esteem, forgiveness, and many others.

 You can also select from an open-ended and unguided, timed meditation.
 Breathing exercises will also help you relax.
 Every day, a new 10-minute program is designed to help ease you into the day or unwind.

 Special animations teach new skills and help answer questions about mindfulness.

-5. Day One
+6. Day One

 A daily journal is a great way to organize your thoughts and keep a clear mind.
 Day One offers a beautiful interface and other features to help make daily journaling a habit you’ll want to keep.

 Metadata from your iPhone can also bring more to each entry with other information like temperature, weather, and music playing on a certain day.
-Your thoughts are safe with a passcode and Touch ID support.
+Your thoughts are kept safe with passcode and Face/Touch ID support.

 Before going to bed, you can set a custom 30-minute period in the morning that ends at a set alarm time.
 The app will then wake you up in a light sleep phase during that time period.

 11. Smiling Mind

 One of the most interesting free relaxation apps available is Smiling Mind.
 The completely free app is made to assist children as well as adults.

-There are specific programs for children of different ages and adults that focus on dealing with the pressure, stress, and different challenges of everyday life.
+There are specific programs for children of different ages and adults that focus on dealing with the pressure, stress, and tough challenges of everyday life.
 Sessions also cover mindfulness in the classroom and the workplace.

 There are a wide variety of meditation lengths to select from, and you can even check in with yourself at the beginning and end of a session to quantify your stress level.

-10. Alto’s Odyssey
+12. Alto’s Odyssey

 The Best Mobile Apps for Rest and Relaxation